garrandall/popular-music-data/tracks/soldier-destiny-s-child-t-i--lil-wayne.md

 Body marked up like the subway in harlem
 Call him, weezy f baby, please say the baby
 If you don't see me on the block I ain't tryna hide
-I blend in wit the hood, i'm camouflage
+I blend in wit the hood, I'm camouflage
 Bandana tied, so mommy join my troop
 Now every time she hear my name she say whoomp